chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 ## Upgrade with FileSystem Backup via Volume Mount

-{{< note >}} The below steps won't work for Automate HA with AWS Managed. {{< /note >}}
+Follow the below steps for Automate HA when you are upgrading with On-Premises and AWS deployment (but not for AWS managed services).

-1. Make EFS volume and attach that volume to the existing automate setup and Automate HA nodes.
+1. Make EFS volume and attach that volume to the existing automate and Automate HA nodes.
 1. Mount EFS Volume:
     - In Automate, we are mounting that EFS volume at the `/var/opt/chef-automate/backups` location unless you specify the location in the `config.toml` file.
-    - In HA, we are mounting that volume at `/mnt/automate_backups`.
+    - In HA, we are mounting that EFS volume at `/mnt/automate_backups`.
 (You need to mount this volume in all the HA nodes).

-    {{< note >}}

-    Make sure that it should have permission for the hab user.
+    Make sure that the location have permission for the hab user.

-    {{< /note >}}

-1. Go to Bastion
+1. Go to Bastion and:
-    - Create a .toml (say os_config.toml) file in the Bastion host, copy the following contents, and then patch this file in all the OpenSearch nodes.
+    - Create a `.toml` (say os_config.toml) file in the Bastion host.
+Once done, copy the following contents to the `.toml` file and patch the file in all the OpenSearch nodes.

     ```bash
     [path]